vincentserpoul/prez-kubekickstarter/README.md

 You can see @http://youip that gitea admin is accessible.
 Create a repo and clone it!

+LB checks are hard to handle with redirects, so install it now!
+Choose SQLLite3 and install.
+Once done, you can continue.

 ## Change service from loadBalancer to nodePort

 remove the one before